fanick1/megastage/README.md

     ./client.sh (linux)

+Info on building the *gradle_eclipse* branch:

+    ./gradlew distZip

-Development server is available in:
+distribution package is then packed in:

+    build/distributions